EnigmaCurry/blog.rymcg.tech/content/blog/gitea.md

                -f gitea.ingress.yaml
 ```

-To reconfigure gitea, you only need to delete the `gitea.sealed_secret.yaml`
-(which contains the gitea app.ini file ) and/or `gitea.yaml` (which contains the
-deployment), by deleting only these files, you will still preserve the data
-stored in the persistent volumes.
-That's why these files are all separated like
-this, so that you can selectively delete only parts, or everything.
-When you run
-`./render.sh` only these files that are missing/deleted will be re-rendered,
-existing files are never overwritten.

 # Check it works

-Once it starts, you should be able to access the `DOMAIN` you set in your web
+Once it starts, from your web browser, you should be able to access the URL
-browser.
+`DOMAIN` you set.
 If not, check the logs:

 ```
 kubectl logs deploy/gitea